rotundasoftware/backbone-courier/README.md

 * `message.data` is an application defined data object, as provided the in second argument to `view.spawn()`
 * `message.source` is the name of the child view that spawned or passed this message to this view.

 The `messageName` portion of the `onMessages` hash keys is matched against the name of the messages that are received.
-An asterix (`*`) can be used as a wild card character in the `messageName` to match zero or more letters, numbers, or underscores.
-(If multiple entries match the message name, the most specific entry will "win", that is, the entry with the greatest number of non-wildcard characters will be used.
+An asterix character `*` can be used as a wildcard in the `messageName` to match zero or more letters, numbers, or underscores.
+(If multiple entries match the message name, the most specific entry will "win", that is, the entry with the greatest number of non-wildcard characters will be used.)

 The `source` part of the hash key can be used to match only messages that come from a particular child view.
 The view reference is resolved using the override-able `view._getChildViewByName()` method.
 (Matching entries in the `onMessages` hash that have a `source` specified are always considered more specific than those that do not have any `source` specified.)